 The earliest data visualizations were likely physical: built by arranging stones or pebbles, and later, clay tokens.
 According to an eminent archaeologist (Schmandt-Besserat, 1999): "Whereas words consist of immaterial sounds, the tokens were concrete, solid, tangible artifacts, which could be handled, arranged and rearranged at will.
 For instance, the tokens could be ordered in special columns according to types of merchandise, entries and expenditures; donors or recipients.
-The token […]
+The token system […]

 1871 – Thermodynamic Surfaces